Blade Runner: Casting

 Casting the film proved troublesome, particularly for the lead role of Deckard.
 Screenwriter Hampton Fancher envisioned Robert Mitchum as Deckard and wrote the character's dialogue with Mitchum in mind.
 According to production documents, several actors were considered for the role, including Gene Hackman, Sean Connery, Jack Nicholson, Paul Newman, Clint Eastwood, Tommy Lee Jones, Arnold Schwarzenegger, Peter Falk, Nick Nolte, Al Pacino and Burt Reynolds.
 Director Ridley Scott and the film's producers spent months meeting and discussing the role with Dustin Hoffman, who eventually departed over differences in vision.
 Harrison Ford was ultimately chosen for several reasons, including his performance in the Star Wars films, Ford's interest in the Blade Runner story, and discussions with Steven Spielberg, who was finishing Raiders of the Lost Ark at the time and strongly praised Ford's work in the film.
 Following his success in those two films, Ford was looking for a role with dramatic depth.

 Rutger Hauer was cast as Roy Batty, the violent yet thoughtful leader of the replicants.
 Scott cast Hauer without having met him, based on his performances in Paul Verhoeven's movies that Scott had seen (Katie Tippel, Soldier of Orange, and Turkish Delight).
 Hauer's portrayal of Batty was regarded by Philip K. Dick as "the perfect Batty – cold, Aryan, flawless".
 Of the many films Hauer made, Blade Runner was his favorite.
 In a live chat in 2001, he said "Blade Runner needs no explanation.
-It just [is].
+It just izz.
 All of the best.
 There is nothing like it.
 To be part of a real masterpiece which changed the world's thinking.
 It's awesome."
-Hauer rewrote his character's "tears in rain" speech himself and presented the words to Scott on set prior to filming.